sheodox/projectlaunch.nvim/README.md

     split_focus_on_open = false,
     -- the filename of configuration file which under root directory. config_path = ".projectlaunch.json",
-    -- reload config after loaded a session or updated custom config auto_reload_config = true,
+    -- automatically reload config after loading a session or updating your ProjectLaunch config file auto_reload_config = true,
 })